BeckySkel/project-5-frontend/TESTING.md

 ###  Prettier - Code Formatter
 - JSX code formatted using prettier.

+###  ESLint
+- JSX files pass through ESLint.
+6 issues were raised but have been intentionally ignored as they are in relation to code that was provided in the Moments Walkthrough project.

 ---
 ## Lighthouse
 - All pages were ran through Lighthouse on Chrome Devtools for both desktop and mobile device display.
 Ran in incognito mode.
-Any issues were dealt with and all now have a high passing mark with any exceptions detailed in linked documents.
+Any issues were dealt with and all now have a high passing mark with any exceptions detailed below.

 ### Desktop
-- Click [here](dcuments/desktop-lighthouse-testing.pdf) to see Lighthouse scores on desktop
+-

 ### Mobile
-- Click [here](documents/mobile-lighthouse-testing.pdf) to see Lighthouse scores on mobile
+-

 ---
 ## Manual testing